The Pets at Home Foundation (previously known as Support Adoption for Pets) has a couple of grant schemes open to applications at the moment:

 o The cost of leasing a vehicle, road tax, insurance or petrol costs.

-o The purchase of food, or
+o The purchase of food,

 o The purchase of land or buildings.